-The following two features are supported: time series forecasting and time series forecasting for anomaly detection (abnormaldetect).
-For more information about the two features, see Time series forecasting description and Time series forecasting for anomaly detection (abnormaldetect) description.
+The following two features are supported: time series forecasting and time series forecasting for anomaly detection.
+For more information, see Time series forecasting and Time series forecasting for anomaly detection (abnormaldetect).

 Some errors can be ignored when data is written in batches.

-The following issue is fixed: No data is returned when the query condition contains the specified tag keys and tag values.
+The following issue is fixed: No data is returned when the query conditions contain the specified tag keys and tag values.